-As I embark on my third year as Head of St Katherine's Sixth Form, it is with an overwhelming sense of pride that I reflect on all the exceptional things our students have achieved against a backdrop of such disruption and challenge.
-Once again, the summer of 2022 saw us sending off a triumphant cohort to higher education destinations ranging from Russell Group universities in Manchester and London, or embarking on careers and apprenticeships a little closer to home.
+As I embark on my fifth year as Head of St Katherine's Sixth Form, it is with an overwhelming sense of pride that I reflect on all the exceptional things our students have achieved.

+Once again, the summer of 2024 saw us sending off a triumphant cohort to higher education destinations ranging from acclaimed academic institutions such as the universities of Oxford, Bristol and Liverpool, to vocational placements, such as the NHS Finance programme and GKN Aerospace.
 Knowing that we have acted as a vital stepping stone in so many exciting journeys is why I believe St Katherine's is a truly exceptional post-16 option for students with big dreams and aspirations.
-In the midst of the lush greenery of North Somerset yet only five miles from the bustling heart of Bristol, we offer you space to breathe and a platform to thrive.
+We have also moved into our new location: a fresh, modern, bespoke Sixth Form Centre which gives students a calm working space, separate from the wider school.
+In the midst of the lush greenery of North Somerset, yet only five miles from the bustling heart of Bristol, we offer you space to breathe and a platform to thrive.